api-platform/docs/admin/index.md

 according to the API-first paradigm.

-API Platform Admin parses the API documentation then uses the awesome [React Admin](https://marmelab.com/react-admin/) library to expose a nice, responsive, management interface (Create-Retrieve-Update-Delete) for all documented resource types.
+API Platform Admin parses the API documentation then uses the awesome [React Admin](https://marmelab.com/react-admin/) library to expose a nice and responsive management interface (Create-Retrieve-Update-Delete) for all documented resource types.

 You can  **customize everything** by using provided React Admin and [Material UI](https://material-ui.com/) components, or by writing your custom [React](https://reactjs.org/) components.